 - In The Restaurant at the End of the Universe the elevators at the publishing office are precognitive so they know just when someone needs them.
 Unfortunately, they also refuse to bring passengers up to floors where they predict something bad is about to happen.
 They have therapists.

 Live Action TV

 - Any amount of times on Star Trek.
 Oddly, the unaired Pilot "The Cage" has a door that opens when two characters walk into range, despite the fact that they were only running to get a view of the transporter.

 - Particularly obvious in one episode of Star Trek: The Next Generation, when Picard makes a speech, and then walks towards the door.
-Then he pauses, right at the door, before he turning back and giving a final comment to cap his speech.
+Then he pauses, right at the door, before turning back to give a final comment to cap his speech.
 The door doesn't open until it's quite sure he's finished.

 - In a possible case of Reality Is Unrealistic, the TNG-era Star Trek production team once actually tried installing real automatic doors on the set rather than paying grips to pull back the prop doors.
 It didn't work because—yes—the doors opening and closing at "natural" times often spoiled dramatic moments in the script.
 There are outtakes where the grips missed their cue and the actors halt abruptly or walk into the doors.

 - Another notable example: in "The Naked Time", Spock begins to feel the effects of a waterborne inhibition-removing chemical and ducks into an empty briefing room.
 As soon as he's out of sight, he slumps back against the doors, which fortunately stay closed.